 A New-Build Snagging Survey

 Another type of building survey is the New-Build Snagging Survey which, as the name suggests, is designed to check for problems within a new build.
-This type of house survey cost between £300 and £600 depending on the overall size of the property.
+This type of home survey cost between £300 and £600 depending on the overall size of the property.
 This home report will pick up minor issues such as a door that won’t close properly, to more serious structural problems that could have long-term repercussions.

-How Much Does A Home Survey Cost?
+How Much Does a House Survey Cost in 2021?

 The house survey costs you will be expected to pay will depend on the type of survey you decide on.
 Costs will also vary depending on the size of the property, the type, and also the location of the property that is being surveyed.